Study Away Overview

 For twenty years, Stanford has been involved with the Kyoto Consortium for Japanese Studies.
 KCJS is an advanced study opportunity on Japanese language and culture, and takes place alongside our overseas study campus in Kyoto.
 This program is administered by Columbia University and brings together students from over 14 different American universities.

 As with the Stanford-run study away centers, courses and financial aid will transition seamlessly for students who are awarded one of the semester spots at this program.

-Overseas Seminars are exciting and rewarding ways to engage in short-term study away through BOSP.
-Taught and led by Stanford faculty, these 2-4 week programs are specifically designed to integrate course content and program location.
-Overseas Seminar locations and topics change annually, allowing BOSP to offer students a wealth of new study away opportunities each year.
+Short-term faculty-led programs are exciting and rewarding ways to study away through BOSP.
+Taught and led by Stanford faculty, these 2-4 week programs, traditionally offered in the summer, are specifically designed to integrate course content and program location.
+Short-term locations and topics change annually, allowing BOSP to offer students a wealth of new study away opportunities each year.